FrankHassanabad/ResumeBuilder/README.md

 Features are

-* Download LinkedIn profile data
+* Download your LinkedIn profile data
 * Generate your resume using a JasperSoft template
 * Optionally include a cover letter with your resume
+* Supports several formats which are PDF, DOCX, PPTX, ODT, XHTML

 Installing
 =============